-You must have a formal arrangement in place with all parties prior to the first milestone of your grant agreement.
+You must have a formal arrangement in place with all parties prior to execution of the grant agreement.

-7.3.
-Timing of grant opportunity
+7.3 Timing of grant opportunity

 You can only submit an application between the published opening and closing dates.
 We cannot accept late applications.